JoseCorrientes/TakeATurn-Backend/README.md

-# TakeATurnBackend-Mayra
+# TakeATurnBackend
-The backend has been designed to Mayra Aresti.
-It's an app that allows patients to pick up a turn on a schedule
+The backend has been designed to an Odontologyst.
+It's an app that allows patients to pick up a turn on a schedule.
+This is the first part - The Backend -